TriplyDB/Documentation/docs/triply-etl/overview/index.md

 TriplyETL has the following core features, that set it apart from other data pipeline products:

 - **Backend-agnostic**: TriplyETL supports any data source through it large and growing set of source connectors.
-- **Multi-paradigm**: TriplyETL supports all major paradigms for transforming and asserting linked data: SPARQL Update, JSON-LD Algorithms (TBA), SHACL Rules, RML (TBA), and RATT.
+- **Multi-paradigm**: TriplyETL supports all major paradigms for transforming and asserting linked data: SPARQL Update, JSON-LD Algorithms (TBA), SHACL Rules, RML (TBA), and RDF All The Things (RATT).
 You can also write your own transformations in TypeScript.
 - **Scalable**: TriplyETL processes data in a stream of self-contained records.
 This allows TriplyETL pipelines to run in parallel, ensuring a high pipeline throughput.
 - **Standards-compliant**: TriplyETL implements the latest versions of the linked data standards and best practices: RDF 1.1, SHACL, XML Schema Datatypes 1.1, IETF RFC3987 (IRIs), IETF RFC5646 (Language Tags).
 - **High Quality**: The output of TriplyETL pipelines is automatically validated against the specified data model.